One of the main purposes of CloudRadial is to increase transparency between the MSP and the client.

-With the planner, you become the wise adviser that consults your client on measurable plan to achieving their business goals.
+With the planner, you become the wise adviser that consults your client on measurable plan to achieve their business goals.
 Yes, you still dish out the technicalities when necessary – but you’re focused on the overall care and progress forward.

-That’s a much better partnership with the critical addition of collaboration that puts you in position to be a trusted expert rather than someone who simply completes individual services (which they can get anywhere, potentially for cheaper).
+That’s a much better partnership with the critical addition of collaboration that puts you in a position to be a trusted expert rather than someone who simply completes individual services (which they can get anywhere, potentially for cheaper).

 Improving Transparency with CloudRadial

-When you combine visibility, reporting, and collaboration into a bundle, you should see dramatic improvement in your client relationships.
+When you combine visibility, reporting, and collaboration into a bundle, you should see a dramatic improvement in your client relationships.